bibekanandadatta/JHU-Dissertation-Template/README.md

 > [!NOTE]
 >
-> This template is not available on Overleaf Gallery as it takes time to release any updates made by me and especially does not endorse making small patches or updates.
-This is also not available as a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution and frequent updates will be difficult.
+> This template is no longer available on Overleaf Gallery as it takes time to release any updates made by me and especially Overleaf does not endorse making small patches or updates.
+For the same reason, it is not available a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution and frequent updates will be difficult.

 > [!TIP]
 >
 > Although it is very convenient to write your document on Overleaf, strongly consider backing up your work using Git or GitHub integration or the Dropbox sync feature.
 This may save you from losing your document in case of an accident.
+The second approach may work well in this case.